 And the press (and hipsters) went wild.

 Following their success in Metro, INFARM is pursuing their mission to build intelligent city-farming networks.
-“This removes the need to have our food shipped in from thousands of miles away and ensures access to fresh, premium produce, in affordable prices, 365 days a year,” explains Michaeli.
+“This removes the need to have our food shipped in from thousands of miles away and ensures access to fresh, premium produce, at affordable prices, 365 days a year,” explains Michaeli.

 When they started out, INFARM was operating within a relatively new market.
 The team’s most pervasive challenge was to communicate the reasons why a business like INFARM was needed.
 But today they have found that consumers have become more conscious and are demanding transparency from their food suppliers.
 They want food that is both better for them and better for the planet.
 INFARM is meeting this demand by developing advanced technology to supply highly nutritious produce that is grown closer to consumers than ever before.